LAiSR-SK/.github/profile/README.md

 ## 🔎 Research Focus
-- **Robustness:** We delve into techniques that make AI models resilient to perturbations, adversarial examples, and distribution shifts.
+- **Adversarial Attacks:** Our goal is to explore new adversarial attacks against AI modesl.
+The LAiSR group has introduced *3* noval adversarial attacks such as Target-X, Fool-X, and T2I-Nightmare
-- **Security:** Exploring defenses against attacks, privacy preservation, and secure AI deployment.
+- **Adversarial Training:** Exploring defenses against attacks, privacy preservation, and secure AI deployment.
 - **AI Ethics:** Investigate fairness, bias mitigation, and transparency in AI systems.

 ## 🚀 Projects